 We made a stop in Puerto Nuevo, a little town just after Rosarito Beach, Baja California, it is known as the “lobster village” and now I know why, when you get into the town almost everybody has a restaurant and serve lobster.

-When we went the little town was very quiet, it was Tuesday evening, but I have been told that during the weekend it gets full up with people trying to taste the speciality of the town, specially during these nice hot summer days.
+When we went, the town was very quiet, it was a Tuesday evening, but I have been told that during the weekend it gets full up with people trying to taste the speciality of the town, specially during these nice hot summer days.

 Anyway, I went into a restaurant called “Ortegas” and talked to the friendly Chef José Antonio Hernández, who is also a composer, he told me how the lobster Puerto Nuevo style is done and served.
 “Ortegas” Restaurant is like an institution in Puerto Nuevo, it has a very Mexican and inviting decor.

-The kitchen is open plan, so you can see how they prepare your food and it also has its own Mexican bakery and little stand to make homemade flour or corn tortillas.
+The kitchen is open plan, so you can see how they prepare your food and it also has its own Mexican bakery and a little stand to make homemade flour and corn tortillas.

 Chef José Antonio explained me that the secret for Puerto Nuevo’s lobster dish is the freshness of its product, because you literally have your lobster from the sea to your plate.

-He also described the traditional way to serve Puerto Nuevo Lobster, a bit of refried beans, red rice and homemade flour tortillas and to eat it, you open the flour tortilla, put some lobster meat, refried beans, rice and spicy salsa on it and eat it as a lobster burrito accompanied by a good glass of white wine from the Valle de Guadalupe region.
+He also described the traditional way to serve Puerto Nuevo Lobster with refried beans, red rice and homemade flour tortillas.
+Then you just have to open the flour tortilla, put some lobster meat, refried beans, rice and spicy salsa and eat it.

-We had a lovely time and the food and service was very good, but what I loved the most about the place is the passion of how the chef talked to me about the lobsters he cooks, just like any other Mexican, because we love to talk about our food, it make us feel very proud.
+We had a lovely time and the food and service were very good, I loved the passion of how the chef talked about the lobsters he cooks, just like any other Mexican, because we love to talk about our food, it make us feel very proud.